-Section 2 sketches the programming model of quantum computers.
+The reminder of this paper is structured as following: Section 2 sketches the programming model of quantum computers.
 Quantum computing in the cloud is introduced in section 3.
 How to remove hardware dependencies is addressed in section 4.
-Section 5 outlines a use case of quantum machine learning.
+Section 5 outlines a use case from quantum humanities.
 A collaboration platform for developing and exploiting quantum applications is subject of section 6.
 Section 7 concludes the paper.